|

 In 2004 in British Columbia, 153 random citizens met monthly over a year to investigate how best to hold elections.
 Different options were presented to the Citizens Assembly and after careful deliberations a vote was ultimately taken.
 146 to 7 the Citizens Assembly recommended that a “single transferable vote” (i.e. ranked order voting) system be adopted.
 Then there was a public referendum on the issue, which required 60% of the vote.
 Despite overwhelming support within the Assembly, the media treated the issue with false equivalency.
 There was not enough support for the action to pass. |

 Mauthausen example ...
 Near Mauthausen, Austria, are the ruins of a large NAZI concentration camp.
-Many locals were glad it was falling down and wanted it to be forgotten—but three Wisdom Councils were convened.
-Young people especially were exclaiming, “We are finally talking about this!” and “Now the healing can begin.”
-The results included a unified position that “we need to protect this memorial” and “for it to become a Center for Human Rights education.”
-From this abbreviated Wisdom Council process the three local communities established bi-annual Human Rights conferences held at the War memorial. |
+Many locals were glad it was falling down and wanted it to be forgotten but three Wisdom Councils were convened.
+Young people were exclaiming, “We are finally talking about this!” and adults were thrilled because “Now the healing can begin.”
+The Wisdom Council conclusions included a unified position that “we need to protect this memorial” and “it needs to become a Center for Human Rights education.”
+From this abbreviated Wisdom Council process, used as an intervention, three local communities established bi-annual Human Rights conferences held at the War memorial, led by the youth. |

 How might this be used to address global issues like climate change? |